TeamGloomy/TeamGloomy.github.io/pages/mydoc/mks_sgen_l_1_connected_sbc.md

 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include 1.29 and 1.27 in your board.txt file.

+#### Driver Diag Pin

+The driver diag pin is used for sensorless homing and stall detection.
+The MKS-SGen L v1.0 **does not** have a way of disabling the diag pin.
+If you plan on using endstops rather than sensorless homing, you need to bend or remove the diag pin.

+### Board.txt Location

-Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the MKS SGen L v1.0
+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the MKS SGen L v1.0.

 ### Finally...